 The third community action activity developed when the people focused on "bronchial problems."
 They learned that good nutrition was a factor in these problems, and concluded that they did not have enough fresh fruit and vegetables for good nutrition.
 In the city, particularly in the winter, these foods were too expensive.
 So could they grow fresh fruit and vegetables themselves?
 They looked around, but it seemed difficult in the heart of the city.
-Then several people pointed out that most of their houses are two story apartments with flat roofs.
-"Supposing we could build a greenhouse on the roof, couldn't we grow our own fruit and vegetables?"
+Then several people pointed out that most of their houses are two storey apartments with flat roofs: "Supposing we could build a greenhouse on the roof, couldn't we grow our own fruit and vegetables?"
 So they built a greenhouse on one of the roofs as an experiment.
-Then, a fascinating thing began to happen.
+Then, a fascinating thing began to haptops of their houses-so the greenhouse on top of the roof converted the energy loss into an asset.
+The energy that did escape from the house went into the greenhouse where heat was needed.
+The greenhouse, therefore, was an energy conservation tool.

-Originally, the greenhouse was built to deal with a health problem-inadequate nutrition.
+Originally, the greenhouse was built to deal with a health problem - adequate nutrition.
 The greenhouse was a tool, appropriate to the environment, that people could make and use to improve health.
 Quickly, however, people began to see that the greenhouse was also an economic development tool.
 It increased their income because they now produced a commodity to use and also to sell.

-Then, another use for the green-house appeared.
+Then, another use for the greenhouse appeared.
 In the United States, energy costs are extremely high and are a great burden for poor people.
-One of the main places where people lose (waste) energy is from the rooftops of their houses-so the greenhouse on top of the roof converted the energy loss into an asset.
-The energy that did escape from the house went into the greenhouse where heat was needed.
-The greenhouse, therefore, was an energy conservation tool.
+One of the main places where people lose (waste) energy is from the roof-

 Another use for the greenhouse developed by chance.
 The community organization owned a retirement home for elderly people, and one day one of the elderly people discovered the greenhouse.
 She went to work there, and told the other old people and they started coming to the greenhouse every day to help care for the plants.
-The administrator of the old people's home noticed that the attitude of the older people changed.
+The adminstrator of the old people's home noticed that the attitude of the older people changed.
 They were excited.
 They had found a function.
 The greenhouse became a tool to empower older people-to allow discarded people to be productive.